 To access Netflix, Amazon prime Video or Now TV, you’re going to need a compatible device.
 That could be a phone, tablet, laptop, games console or set-top box.

 There's now so many devices that you can watch these streaming services on, that putting them all in a table here would be overkill.
 Netflix used to be a clear winner in this area but now you can watch almost anything on almost any device.
+We'd say Now TV is the least accessible of the three.

 Netflix vs Amazon vs Now TV: Content